tomthorogood/pyboro/README.md

 The ParseMap class has two constants:

-    pyRex.Lexer.ParseMap.IGNORE     # consumes the input matching the regex, but does not store it pyRex.Lexer.ParseMap.LITERAL    # consumes and stores the input exactly as its found
+    pyboro.Lexer.ParseMap.IGNORE     # consumes the input matching the regex, but does not store it pyboro.Lexer.ParseMap.LITERAL    # consumes and stores the input exactly as its found

 If you use the name of a function for the handler, it must take a single string as an argument, and output a single string.
 This allows you to transform or verify inputs further.
 Note that in python,